What’s green, pungent, and spicy all over?

 Have you ever used the fresh variety before?
 How do you like to use it in dishes?
 Let us know all about your own escapades with this rhizome in the comments below!

-And make sure to read more about creating your own unique flavor ideas with all of our herb and spice guides.
+And make sure to read more about creating your own unique flavor ideas with all of our herb and spice guides. and our Ultimate Guide to Kitchen Herbs and Spices where we give a brief overview of dang near every spice and herb variety commonly and uncommonly used in culinary pursuits.

 Don’t forget to Pin It!